 – Paul Rand –

-In some cases, like REALTORS, Mortgage Brokers etc.., you have a Brokerage or Company that you are a part of that has its own set of brand guidelines to follow., it is just as important, that you also have a personal brand to set you apart within your company and from your competition.
+For example, in some cases, with REALTORS® and Mortgage Brokers, you have a company that you are a part of that has its own set of brand guidelines to follow.
+It is crucial that you also develop a personal brand to set you apart from others within your company and outside competition.

-When designing your logo, or having one designed for you, there are a couple of things to keep in mind:
+Whether you’re designing your logo or having one created for you, there are a couple of things to keep in mind:

-- Be Different – Although they say, “Imitation is the sincerest form of flattery,” your logo is where you do not want to imitate.
-You need to stand out, and your logo must be about you, so your consumers don’t get confused.
+Be Different.
+People say, “Imitation is the sincerest form of flattery,” your logo is where you do not want to imitate.
+It would be best if you stood out, and your logo must be about you, so your consumers don’t get confused.

-- Brand Guidelines – This is a document about how to use your logo, when to use it, which version to use, colours, fonts and more.
+Brand Guidelines.
+A document about how to use your logo, when to use it and which version to use.
+It also outlines the colour use, font use, and much more.
 Having a brand guide will ensure visual consistency.

-- Multiple Uses – Be sure that your Logo can be used or deconstructed in various ways to accommodate a multitude of uses from signs, business cards, digital, favicons etc. It must work well, whether it is on a huge billboard or a pencil.
+Multiple Uses.
+Be sure that your logo can be used or deconstructed in various ways to accommodate many uses from signs, business cards, digital services, favicons etc. It must work well, whether it is on a giant billboard or a pencil.

-- Keep It Simple – Make sure that your text is crystal clear and easy to read and keep your colours simple.
+Keep It Simple.
+Make sure that your text is crystal clear, easy to read, and keep your colours simple.

 Remember these tips when designing or having a logo designed for your company.
-A poorly designed logo will reflect badly on your company.
-If you need help designing a logo, you can reach us here.
-Or, if you would like more information on developing your brand, you can find more helpful information in our post Beyond A Logo: The Importance of Graphic Design In Attracting Customers To Your Brand.
+A poorly designed logo will reflect badly on your business.
+If you need help, you can reach us here.